 The Premier has committed to delivering this funding and supplying the 6000 buybacks, retrofits and raises that they were promised.
 But Labor’s 2023 budget only delivered an eighth of the additional funding required to make this happen.

 What’s more, the federal Labor government made no additional contribution to a second tranche of funding for the Resilient Homes Program.

 Tamara Smith MP, Member for Ballina and NSW Greens spokesperson for Disaster Relief, is joining the community’s calls for the state and federal Labor governments to:

-- commit the additional $700m in funding for the Resilient Homes Program before the end of the year
+- commit the additional $700m in funding for the Resilient Homes Program before the two-year flood anniversary

 - communicate clear timelines for the delivery of 2000 buybacks, 2000 retrofits and 2000 house-raises as promised by the NRRC, and